 Sadly, in turn, the fear of fainting itself can then lead to the development of a more standard phobic response.
-Needles produce fainting; fainting is anxiety provoking; and anxiety produces feelings of being light-headed, sweaty, and blurred vision, which mimic the symptoms of fainting.
+Needles produce fainting; fainting is anxiety provoking; and anxiety produces feelings of being lightheaded, sweaty, and blurred vision, which mimic the symptoms of fainting.

-As much as 30 percent of people suffer from a phobia called trypanophobia, which is a fear of needles and injections.
+As much as 30 percent of people have a phobia called trypanophobia, which is a fear of needles and injections.
 Of those who have a fear of needles, at least 20 percent avoid medical treatment as a result.
 The fear of needles is both a learned and an inherited condition.